 - Medical devices, and more.

-Note that coverage varies with each insurance company and your should read the fine-print as there are always exclusions.
+Note that coverage varies with each insurance company, and you should read the fine print as there are always exclusions.

-If the company offers a wellness package, you may also be covered for routine pet care including vaccinations, teeth cleaning, spay, neuter, deworming, and other preventive procedures.
+If the company offers a wellness package, you may also be covered for routine pet care, including vaccinations, teeth cleaning, spaying, neutering, deworming, and other preventive procedures.

 Related: PolicyAdvisor Life Insurance review

 No pet insurance company covers pre-existing conditions.
 They may also not cover:

 - Elective or cosmetic procedures, e.g. ear cropping, tail docking, or cat declawing